Skip to main content

 Oregon retailers selling these types of products at retail are required to obtain the license:

-- Other tobacco products including cigars, smokeless tobacco (snuff, chewing tobacco, SNUS, dissolvable products containing tobacco, etc.), blunt wraps, pipe tobacco, shisha, roll-your-own, and any other kinds and forms of tobacco that can be chewed or smoked.
+• Tobacco products including but not limited to, cigars, smokeless tobacco (snuff, chewing tobacco, SNUS, dissolvable products containing tobacco, etc.), blunt wraps, pipe tobacco, shisha, roll-your-own, oral nicotine products, and any other kinds and forms of tobacco that can be chewed or smoked.

 About the inspection process